Pseudorabdion mcnamarae

-Pseudorabdion mcnamarae is a species of snake in the family Colubridae.
+Pseudorabdion mcnamarae, also known commonly as McNamara's burrowing snake, is a species of snake in the subfamily Calamariinae of the family Colubridae.
 The species is endemic to the Philippines.

 Etymology

 The specific name, mcnamarae, is in honor of Homer McNamara who was superintendent of La Carlota Agricultural Station, Philippines, and assisted Taylor in the field.

+Geographic distribution

+In the Philippines, Pseudorabdion mcnamarae is found on the islands of Biliran, Cebu, Masbate, Negros, Panay, Sibuyan, and Tablas.